mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

      - Contains output from tests in case of failures.
 This includes snapshots of the browser in JPEG format and generated HTML reports for troubleshooting.
    * - ``_support/``
      -
-       - ``AcceptanceTester.php``: Contains login logic that runs before each test.
+       - ``AcceptanceTester.php``: contains login logic that runs before each test.
-       - ``Helper/``: Stores custom helper functions.
-For example, DbHelper.php automates the process of generating SQL dump files and populating the database.
-It prepares the database from scratch if no dump file exists and exports a SQL file for future use.
+       - ``Helper/``: stores custom helper functions.
+For example, ``DbHelper.php`` automates the process of generating SQL dump files and populating the database.
+It prepares the database from scratch if no dump file exists, and exports a SQL file for future use.
-       - ``Page/``: Stores UI locators for each page.
+       - ``Page/``: stores UI locators for each page.
 Avoid hard-coding complex CSS or XPath locators in tests; instead, use PageObject classes.
-       - ``Step/``: Contains step objects that group common functionalities for tests.
+       - ``Step/``: contains step objects that group common functionalities for tests.
    * - ``acceptance/``
      - Contains acceptance tests.

-.. vale off

-Writing and Running Tests
+Writing and running tests
 **************************

-.. vale on

 Writing tests
 =============

-Writing tests in Codeception involves creating files within the tests/Acceptance directory.
+Writing tests in Codeception involves creating files within the ``tests/Acceptance`` directory.
 Each file contains a class with methods that define the test scenarios.

-1. Create a New Test File: Use the following command to generate a new file:
+1. Create a New Test File:

+Use the following command to generate a new file:

 .. code-block:: bash

     bin/codecept generate:cest acceptance <TestName>

-This command will create a file named TestSuiteNameCest.php inside the tests/Acceptance directory.
+This command will create a file named ``TestSuiteNameCest.php`` inside the ``tests/Acceptance`` directory.

-2. Define Test Scenarios: Open the generated file and define your test scenarios.
+2. Define Test Scenarios:

+Open the generated file and define your test scenarios.
 Each method within the class represents a different scenario.
 Use Codeception's built-in assertions and helper functions to verify the expected outcomes.
-Here’s a simple example:
+Here’s an example:

 .. code-block:: PHP